Calverley Square, Tunbridge Wells

-CGL was commission by MACE to provide a geotechnical site investigation for this proposed redevelopment.
+CGL was commission by MACE to provide a geotechnical site investigation for the proposed redevelopment at Calverley Square, Tunbridge Wells.
 Locally complex geology demanded a phased SI approach, responding to an evolving design, construction demands and to meet defined programme requirements for MACE’s second stage tender, to ultimately de-risk key areas with regards to the dynamic ground and groundwater conditions.

 The development comprises of the demolition of the existing multi-storey and open-air car parks and the construction of a new theatre, office and civic centre with three to four basement levels in the northern and central areas of the site and an eight-storey theatre with single level basement in the south-western region.

 The construction requires the excavation of around 5 to 12m to reach proposed formation level in the northern area, reducing to less than 3m in the southern region.
 The excavation was retained by a secant pile wall 11 to 20m long and a system of temporary and permanent buttress piles.
 Three tower cranes planned on the site were incorporated into the model together with a king post wall to allow for the basement excavation without damaging the neighbouring buildings, located 4m from the piled

 Phase 1 ground investigations (GIs) provided data on ground and groundwater conditions targeting the proposed northern development, de-risked the potential northern fault zone and investigated the presence of potential relict periglacial shear surfaces and Head Deposits to inform temporary slope angles.
 The second GI phase targeted a historical war-time shelter location to assess contamination and to further de-risk this central-southern area.
 Finally, the third GI phase provided data on ground and fluctuating groundwater conditions, specifically targeting the southern theatre area, dissecting the Tunbridge Wells Fault line, where the existing basement box is to be deepened and reused.